Application of Whisper in Clinical Practice: the Post-Stroke Speech Assessment during a Naming Task: Limitations and Future Work

 \section{Limitations and Future Work}

-We note several limitations and areas for future work.
-First, patients were not stratified by speech impairment severity when split into training, validation, and test sets, which could lead to uneven distributions, affecting the model’s generalizability across impairment levels.
-However, this should not affect the main conclusions about Whisper drawn from this analysis given similar findings in the healthy-derived speech data.
+We note several limitations and directions for future work.
+First, patients were not stratified by speech impairment severity when splitting into training, validation, and test sets, which may have led to uneven distributions and limited generalizability across impairment levels.
+Nonetheless, this should not affect the main conclusions about Whisper, as similar findings were observed in healthy data.

-In terms of the accuracy prediction task, the model performance could be improved by addressing the class imbalance issue by completing multiple binary classification tasks (instead of a multi-class one) and by using approaches other than downsampling.
-For instance, data perturbation and in-domain data augmentation could be applied \cite{gale-etal-2022-post}.
-Data perturbation alters audio characteristics like pitch, frequency, or tempo to create more samples \cite{yuan-etal-2022-data}, and has been used in previous studies for transcribing disordered and aphasic speech \cite{Geng_2020, moell2022speech}.
-In-domain data augmentation, instead, involves adding data from similar tasks from other datasets such as AphasiaBank \cite{Macwhinney_2011}.
+In the accuracy prediction task, performance could be improved by addressing class imbalance through multiple binary classification tasks (instead of a multi-class one) and by using approaches alternative to downsampling.
+For example, data perturbation, modifying audio features such as pitch, frequency, or tempo, to create more samples has been used in disordered and aphasic speech transcription \cite{Geng_2020, moell2022speech, yuan-etal-2022-data}.
+Alternatively, in-domain data augmentation, such as incorporating similar tasks from datasets like AphasiaBank \cite{Macwhinney_2011}, could also be applied \cite{gale-etal-2022-post}.

-In terms of transcription accuracy, the performance of Whisper with beam search rather than greedy decoding can be tested.
-The former may provide a more comprehensive conclusion on the applicability of Whisper for stroke-specific data.
-Greedy decoding consists of selecting the next token at each step in the output sequence, as the one with the highest probability \cite{Radford_2023,chen2018stableeffectivelearningstrategy}.
-On the other hand, beam search is a decoding method that considers multiple possible tokens at each step, maintaining the most likely sequences and selecting the final output based on cumulative probability \cite{chen2018stableeffectivelearningstrategy}.
+Whisper’s transcription accuracy could also be evaluated using beam search instead of greedy decoding, to create a more complete assessment of its applicability to stroke-specific data.
+Greedy decoding selects the most probable token at each step in the output sequence, whereas beam search considers multiple candidate sequences and chooses the final output based on cumulative probability \cite{Radford_2023,chen2018stableeffectivelearningstrategy}.